yonran/simple-user-agent-spoofer/Readme.md

-Chrome has a `--user-agent` flag that is supposed to change the user agent, the current dev version (16.0.912.12) ignores the flag.
+Chrome has a `--user-agent` flag that is supposed to change the user agent, but the current dev version (16.0.912.12) ignores the flag.
 See [bug 102220](http://crbug.com/102220) for more details.

 This is the simplest User-Agent switcher for Google Chrome that I wrote several months ago but it didn't work yet.
 But now it works!
 Steps to use: